 In this course students strengthen their position and refine control.
 The amount of canter work is increased with emphasis on correct canter departs and leads.
-Work over simple lines at the trot and/or canter may be introduced.
+Cross rails will be introduced, and simple lines may be introduced.
+No-stirrup work will be introduced.
 (W/T/C/cross rails)